the spider ferns

 The Spider Ferns create dark sophisticated electronic rock with heavy downtempo beats and striking, seductive vocals.
 Their music combines a slick trip-hop nostalgia with a dreamy Northwestern haze; —like if Portishead lived deep in the forests of Washington state. -Decoder Magazine.
 The pair have been referred to as "..One of the most mesmerizing duos in the history of Seattle rock." -Nadamucho

-Safety was written, produced, engineered, mixed and mastered by The Spider Ferns at Sanctuary Studios —tucked in the woodland foothills, where music happens, late at night, in a converted barn at the base of a small mountain.
+Who Stands Alone and Safety were written, produced, engineered, mixed and mastered by The Spider Ferns at Sanctuary Studios —tucked in the woodland foothills, where music happens, late at night, in a converted barn at the base of a small mountain.
+Who Stands Alone was mastered by Adam Straney at Breakpoint Mastering in Portland, Oregon.